+Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

-Posticinant Desicin Making Authority, When the porticinant has hudget authority, indicate the desicin making a Participant Decision Making Authority.
+i.
+Participant Decision Making Authority.
 When the participant has budget authority, indicate the decision-making authority that the participant may exercise over the budget.
-Select one or more: Reallocate funds among services included in the budget Determine the amount paid for services within the state's established limits Substitute service providers Schedule the provision of services Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3 Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3 Identify service providers and refer for provider enrollment Authorize payment for waiver goods and services Review and approve provider invoices for services rendered Other Specify: pendix E 2: Participant Direction of Services E -2: Opportunities for Participant-Direction (3 of 6) -2: Opportunities for Participant-Direction (3 of 6) eant - Budget Authority b.
-Particip b.
-Particip Answers ii.
-F ant - Budget Authority Answers ii.
-F pant - Budget Authority s provided in Appendix E-1-b indicate that you do not need to complete this section.
+Select one or more:

+Reallocate funds among services included in the budget

+Determine the amount paid for services within the state's established limits

+Substitute service providers

+Schedule the provision of services

+Specify additional service provider qualifications consistent with the qualifications specified in Appendix C-1/C-3

+Specify how services are provided, consistent with the service specifications contained in Appendix C-1/C-3

+Identify service providers and refer for provider enrollment

+Authorize payment for waiver goods and services

+Review and approve provider invoices for services rendered

+Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

+ii.
 Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
-Answers ii.
-F p tl pant - Budget Authority s provided in Appendix E-1-b indicate that you do not need to complete this section.
-Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant. b.
-Particip Answers ii.
-F p ti Ii s provided in Appendix E-1-b indicate that you do not need to complete this section.
-Participant-Directed Budget Describe in detail the method(s) that are used to establish the amount of the participant-directed budget for waiver goods and services over which the participant has authority, including how the method makes use of reliable cost estimating information and is applied consistently to each participant.
 Information about these method(s) must be made publicly available.

-iii.
+Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

+Application for 1915(c) HCBS Waiver: Draft VA.008.05.02 - Jan 01, 2025 iii.
 Informing Participant of Budget Amount.
 Describe how the state informs each participant of the amount of the participant-directed budget and the procedures by which the participant may request an adjustment in the budget amount.

-Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (5 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. iv.
+Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

+iv.
 Participant Exercise of Budget Flexibility.
+Select one:

-Select one: O Modifications to the participant directed budget must be preceded by a change in the service plan O The participant has the authority to modify the services included in the participant directed budget without prior approval.
+Modifications to the participant directed budget must be preceded by a change in the service plan.

+The participant has the authority to modify the services included in the participant directed budget without prior approval.

 Specify how changes in the participant-directed budget are documented, including updating the service plan.
-When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change: Appendix E: Participant Direction of Services E-2: Opportunities for Participant-Direction (6 of 6) b.
-Participant - Budget Authority Answers provided in Appendix E-1-b indicate that you do not need to complete this section. v.
+When prior review of changes is required in certain circumstances, describe the circumstances and specify the entity that reviews the proposed change:

+Answers provided in Appendix E-1-b indicate that you do not need to complete this section.

+v.
 Expenditure Safeguards.
-Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards: Appendix F: Participant Rights
+Describe the safeguards that have been established for the timely prevention of the premature depletion of the participant-directed budget or to address potential service delivery problems that may be associated with budget underutilization and the entity (or entities) responsible for implementing these safeguards:

+Appendix F: Participant Rights